hanilz/lennar-home-assignment/README.md

 # lennar-home-assignment
 This repository serves as the submission of the package truck loading problem home assignment

+## Important Note
+I wasn't able to complete the main logic of the assignment, but I was able to build a working FastAPI backend service with a local SQLite DB schema.

+I managed to create basic API routes (get and get_by_id), but didn't manage to complete the main logic of the assignment (although I have it figured out).

 ## Assignment
 You have a warehouse that stores various packages.